-A student for the degree of MPhil or PhD must register at the start of the programme of study and shall undertake to comply with the Open University of Mauritius Act, Statutes, Rules and Regulations and Charter.
-Registration shall normally be effective from 1 January or 1 July in any year according to the quarter in which the programme of study and research is started.
-Unless specified otherwise, the confirmation of the registration will normally take place twelve months after initial registration, and approval of the research proposal by the Open University of Mauritius Research Degrees Committee.
+A student for the DBA degree must register at the start of the programme of study and shall undertake to comply with the Open University of Mauritius Act, Statutes, Rules and any year according to the quarter in which the programme of study and research is started.
 A student must re-enrol by the beginning of each year the programme of study is pursued.
 The registration of a student who fails to re-enrol may be deemed to have lapsed.
 No student is entitled to register or re-enrol unless the prescribed annual fees for the year have been paid.